gokceuludogan/CmpE150-Python/week04/README.md

 ## Question 1

-Write a program which takes two integer and determines whether the first number is divisible by the second number.
+Write a program which takes two integers and determines whether the first number is divisible by the second number.
 If it's not divisible, then the program prints the remainder of the division.

 | Input  | Output          |
 | ------ | --------------- |